Family (Star Trek: The Next Generation): Filming and guest casting

 Although the episode was the second episode of the fourth season broadcast, it was the fourth episode produced.
 The scenes with the Picard family were shot on location at a private home in Encino, Los Angeles, and the vineyard was filmed at a dryland farming site in Lancaster, California, near Edwards Air Force Base.
 The two separate locations were merged on-screen digitally by visual effects supervisor Dan Curry using matte paintings.
+Most unusually, "Family" did not have any scenes set on the bridge of the Enterprise.
 Director Les Landau said it was the best episode of the series he'd directed, and one of the best episodes in general.

-Most unusually, "Family" did not have any scenes set on the bridge of the Enterprise.
-It is sometimes incorrectly stated that "Family" was the first episode in the franchise that did not use the relevant standing bridge set.
-In fact that distinction belongs to "All Our Yesterdays", the penultimate episode of the original series, which has no scenes set on the Enterprise at all: it is entirely planet-bound except for one exterior space shot at the very end.
-Furthermore, part of the bridge set is actually visible in "Family", through a briefly open doorway.

 "Family" had a diverse guest cast, portraying the various family members of the crew.
 Bikel and Brown were both well known in Yiddish theatre circles, although there were concerns from the crew that they might seem comically Jewish on screen.
 But their fears were unfounded and the duo later returned in the fifth season episode "New Ground".
 Kemp and Eggar were known from a variety of television and stage performances.
 Birkin returned in the sixth season episode "Rascals" as Captain Jean-Luc Picard, when the character is changed into a pre-adolescent child by the transporter.
 The characters of Robert and René were later mentioned in the film Star Trek Generations, as they were killed off-screen in a fire.
 Doug Wert portrayed Jack Crusher, and later returned as the character in the fifth-season episode "Violations".
 The episode was also the only episode of The Next Generation in which Brent Spiner did not appear as Data.